The SOOTHE Circle

 About The SOOTHE Circle

-The SOOTHE Circle offers holistic wellness support for victims of police brutality and their surviving families.
+The SOOTHE Circle offers holistic wellness support for people healing from police brutality and racial violence.

-The volunteers of the SOOTHE Circle are experienced in their professions and have supported their family, friends, and community members harmed by police brutality.
+The volunteers of the SOOTHE Circle are experienced in their professions and have supported their family, friends, and community members harmed by police brutality and racial violence.

-The SOOTHE Circle is a community wellness project of DivineSense - a wellness consulting firm located in Baltimore, Maryland.
+The SOOTHE Circle launched in the fall of 2023 is a community wellness project of DivineSense - a management and wellness consulting firm located in Baltimore, Maryland.

 About The Founder

-Dea Lott, J.D., RYT-200, is management and wellness consultant, an attorney, organizer, mediator, and the founder of both DivineSense and the SOOTHE Circle.
+Dea Lott, J.D., RYT-200, is a wellness consultant, healing justice practitioner, attorney, organizer, mediator, and the founder of both DivineSense and the SOOTHE Circle.

-Dea was inspired to create the project after police violence harmed her family member and, more recently, killed her family friend, Herman Whitfield III.
+Dea was inspired to create the SOOTHE Circle after enduring racial violence herself and after police violence harmed her family member and killed her family friend, Herman Whitfield III.

 In supporting her relative and the Whitfield family, she recognized the need for an alternative system of community-led care for the victims of police brutality that is free from the persistent harms of systemic racism and inequities.

-Dea has over 20 years of combined personal and professional experience using Classical Yoga, spiritual philosophy, and other wellness modalities to support health and overall wellness.
-And, she has been working on social justice issues, as an attorney, organizer, law professor, and in various roles, for more than 15 years.
+Dea has over 20 years of combined personal and professional experience using African Indigenous, Classical Yoga, Black American spiritual traditions, and other wellness modalities to support overall health and wellbeing.
+And, Dea has worked on social justice issues, as an attorney, law professor, campaign manager, organizer, and in various other roles, for over 15 years.

 Generously Supported By: